jtblin/angular-chart.js/README.md

 **Issues or feature requests for Chart.js (e.g. new chart type, new axis, etc.) need to be opened on [Chart.js issues tracker](https://github.com/nnnick/Chart.js/issues)**

+Please check if issue exists and otherwise open issue in [github](https://github.com/jtblin/angular-chart.js/issues).
-Open issues in [github](https://github.com/jtblin/angular-chart.js/issues). **Please add a link to a plunker, jsbin, or equivalent.** Here is a [jsbin template](http://jsbin.com/dufibi/3/edit?html,js,output) for convenience.
+**Please add a link to a plunker, jsbin, or equivalent.**
+Here is a [jsbin template](http://jsbin.com/dufibi/3/edit?html,js,output) for convenience.

 # Contributing